Australian immigration detention facilities: Immigration Detention Centres (IDCs)

-Immigration Residential Housing Centres (IRHC)
+Immigration Residential Housing (IRH)

-Immigration residential housing provides an option for accommodating people in independent family-style housing in a community setting while still formally being detained.
-This type of facility is one of several types of alternative residential accommodation for detained people, subject to them meeting eligibility criteria.
+Immigration residential housing was a previously used form of immigration detention, which provided an option for accommodating people in independent family-style housing in a community setting while still formally being detained.
+This type of facility was one of several types of alternative residential accommodation for detained people, subject to them meeting eligibility criteria.
+They were previously located in: